Where can I buy this quilt?

 The Burrow Econ 20 is a solid choice for hammock campers or ground dwellers on a tight budget, but still want a quilt full of features that doesn't weight too much.
 It's best suited for summer camping or light shoulder season duty.
 If you're curious about getting into ultralight gear, this one is a fantastic choice, as it isn't the serious investment most other models are.

 This is absolutely where the Econ Burrow shines.
-It is over $90 cheaper than every other bag or quilt we tested.
+It is way less expensive than every other bag or quilt we tested.
 It doesn't have quite the warmth to weight ratio, or as nice of material, but it's hard to argue with savings that big.
 It's still a decently warm quilt that's reasonably light, at about half the price compared to most of the bags in this review.
 This is why it's our champion for tight budgets.

 The Econ Burrow is a great choice if you're looking for an affordable, packable, full-featured quilt for hammock or ground sleeping on the warm side of three-season conditions.